 Congratulations!
 You are officially connected to your WordPress site, Facebook Live, and YouTube Live.

 Go back to WpStream and click on ‘View Channel’.
 It will take you straight to your website with the live stream

 You can also go to your Facebook page and find your live stream

 And finally, here is your YouTube Live as well.
 You are currently live on three different platforms, including your own website

 To end your live stream, to back to Restream’s studio.
 Click on ‘End Stream’ or CTRL G on your keyboard

-You will see that the broadcast would have ended on your website and the following message appears.
+You will see that the broadcast would have ended on your website.
 Note that you can change the text to suit your live stream’s content or what is expected to happen next.